Last updated on October 9th, 2017 at 01:49 pm

 A lioness walked proudly with 3 cubs playing around cheerfully.
 Tiny roars filled the environment with joy as the merry cubs frolicked around.
 Mohammed, with a wide smile on his face, stood nonchalant, observing each step of the lioness.
 After all, these were wild animals!
 No matter how well they recognize the caretakers, an unprecedented attack is always imminent.

-The lioness slowly, but elegantly, approached closer to our jeeps.
+The lioness slowly, but elegantly approached closer to our jeeps.
 We stood still as she noticed Mohammed.
-His smile had grown wider, as if he recognized the lioness personally.
-The lioness sat close to our Jeeps, as if allowing us to revel in her marvelous presence.
+His smile had grown wider as if he recognized the lioness personally.
+The lioness sat close to our Jeeps as if allowing us to revel in her marvelous presence.
 Shutters started clicking and it seemed as if she enjoyed all this attention.
-The cubs still fought with grass and plants in background, not concerned by our presence at all!
+The Cubs still fought with grass and plants in the background, not concerned by our presence at all!